soffgrupp6/assignment4/README.md

 #### Optional (point 3):

-All new tests (all tests) was created by choosing a requirement and writing one or more test(s) based on that requirement
+All new tests (all tests) were created by selecting a requirement and writing one or more test(s) based on that requirement

+For instance:

+- testInsertGreaterThanMaxValue: tests the "Insert shall return false if trying to insert an object with a key that is greater than the initialized MAX value" requirement.
+- testDuplicate: tests the "Insert shall return false if trying to insert an object with the same key as an already existing object" requirement.

 ## Code changes